 Give your staff the benefit of the doubt when it comes to calling in.
 Don’t make sick employees prove they’re sick, especially because it might be impossible to do so.
 If staff are feeling ill, make sure they’re staying home.

-Gary Ward, the owner of Scoot's BBQ and Olivia's Restaurant in Gloucester, Virginia, has been talking with his team about making small changes, like not requiring doctors' notes, to his traditional business protocol.
+Early on in the pandemic, Gary Ward, the owner of Scoot's BBQ and Olivia's Restaurant in Gloucester, Virginia, talked with his team about making small changes to protocol, such as not requiring doctors' notes.

 "We certainly are going to be a little more relaxed than what you normally would be in the business.
 Since there's an expectation that business is potentially going to slow down some, there may be a natural need for some people not to come in.
 But beyond that, we're definitely having a higher level of sensitivity and acceptance of that."

-Heightened stress can come from a pandemic, so offering your staff assistance to maintain their mental health shows that you’re putting them first.
+Safe to say COVID fatigue and burnout is real.
+This heightened stress weighs on all of us differently.
+Offering your staff assistance to maintain their mental health shows that you’re putting them first.

 The World Health Organization provides resources that detail the do’s and don’ts of coping with anxiety around the COVID-19 outbreak.
 Consider hanging this poster in your kitchen where all staff can access it.